autonomous019/foundations-of-ai-cybersecurity/README.md

 ---

-## Chapter 1 — What AI Is, and Why Cybersecurity Matters
+## <a href="https://github.com/autonomous019/foundations-of-ai-cybersecurity/blob/main/chapter1.pdf">Chapter 1 — What AI Is, and Why Cybersecurity Matters</a>
 <a name="chapter-1"></a>

 Artificial Intelligence (AI) has existed in various forms for decades, but the arrival of modern large language models (LLMs), multi-modal systems, and tool-using autonomous agents has transformed AI from a specialized research field into a pervasive, general-purpose capability.
 Unlike traditional software, which follows deterministic rules written explicitly by programmers, modern AI systems learn patterns from vast amounts of data and use probabilistic inference to generate text, make decisions, reason, or take actions.
 This shift is foundational: it means that AI can behave in ways its creators never directly programmed, including ways they can’t always predict or fully control.